Pakistan Pledges To Promote Group Of 77s Common Economic Interests Under Its Chairmanship In 2022 - UrduPoint

 Pakistan Pledges To Promote Group Of 77's Common Economic Interests Under Its Chairmanship In 2022

-UNITED NATIONS, (UrduPoint / Pakistan Point News - 1st Dec, 2021 ) ::After Pakistan's election, by acclamation, as chairman of the Group of 77 and China for 2022, Ambassador Munir Akram said Tuesday he would work on the basis of "transparency, inclusivity and objectivity" in promoting the group's interests and objectives.
+UNITED NATIONS, (UrduPoint / Pakistan Point News - 2nd Dec, 2021 ) :After Pakistan's election, by acclamation, as chairman of the Group of 77 and China for 2022, Ambassador Munir Akram said Tuesday he would work on the basis of "transparency, inclusivity and objectivity" in promoting the group's interests and objectives.

 "We are honoured to be elected as the chairman of the group for 2022," Ambassador Akram, Pakistan's permanent representative to the UN, said in brief remarks at the virtual annual meeting of ministers for foreign affairs of the G-77, the largest coalition of 134 developing countries.